jayprox12/webdriverIO_Android/README.md

-# webdriverIO_Android - Android testing app and suite
+# webdriverIO_Android - Android testing suite

 Using Appium and WebdriverIO to build tests for Android apps.
-Created this test by using sample apps by following a tutorial from Dilpreet Johal in the Udemy course: Mobile Automation with Appium 2.0.
+Created this test by following a tutorial from Dilpreet Johal in the Udemy course: Mobile Automation with Appium 2.0.

 Before we begin, you will need to have the following installed: Node.js, Java JDK, Appium Inspector, Android Studio.